prettydiff/wisdom/JavaScript_Made_Simple.md

 The language does not force that convention upon you, so do not voluntarily punish yourself with it.
 Never is there a good reason to do so.
 Despite all evidence and logic many developers will continue to reinforce poor practices due to the behaviors of [conservatism](https://en.wikipedia.org/wiki/Conservatism_(belief_revision)) and [anchoring bias](https://en.wikipedia.org/wiki/Anchoring_(cognitive_bias)).
+If you suffer from conservatism or anchoring bias please read this [explanation of OOP](./Object_Oriented_Programming.md).

 ### Organization
 I have been writing JavaScript full time for more than 15 years as I write this.